Digital Garden

 Once you have an agent with file system access, everything changes.
 I'm now building several personal projects entirely differently than before:

-- Prototyping: I describe what I want, the agent scaffolds it, we iterate in real-time
+• Prototyping: I describe what I want, the agent scaffolds it, we iterate in real-time

-- Debugging: Point it at a folder, it reads the context, finds issues, suggests fixes
+• Debugging: Point it at a folder, it reads the context, finds issues, suggests fixes

-- Refactoring: It can see the entire codebase structure and maintain consistency
+• Refactoring: It can see the entire codebase structure and maintain consistency

 Mobile Agents with Clawdbot

 Enter Clawdbot.
 It's a gateway that connects Claude Code to messaging platforms like Telegram, WhatsApp, Discord, and more.
-It still runs on my machine, has access to my files and context, but I can interact with it from anywhere via my phone.
+It still runs on my machine, has access to my files and context, and I can interact with it from anywhere via my phone.

 I named my instance "Chiko" 🌱 and it's become genuinely useful:

-- Voice messages: I send voice notes, it transcribes and responds
+• Voice messages: I send voice notes, it transcribes and responds

-- Proactive updates: It checks in each morning with ideas or status updates
+• Proactive updates: It checks in each morning with ideas or status updates

-- Background tasks: I can kick off coding tasks that run overnight — it spawns sub-agents, does the work, and pings me when done
+• Background tasks: I can kick off coding tasks that run overnight.
+It spawns sub-agents, does the work, and pings me when done

-- Daily summaries: It drafts my Basecamp check-ins by checking my GitHub activity, calendar, and email
+• Daily summaries: It drafts my Basecamp check-ins by checking my GitHub activity, calendar, and email

-- Memory: It maintains notes across sessions so it remembers context about my work and preferences
+• Memory: It maintains notes across sessions so it remembers context about my work and preferences

 Imagine being at the store and asking your agent to check what ingredients you already have at home by reading your inventory file.
 Or having an idea for a feature while walking and dictating it to your agent, which immediately opens the relevant files and starts planning the implementation.

-This is the bridge between "computing" and "living" — agents that follow you throughout your day, not just when you're at a keyboard.
+This is the bridge between "computing" and "living": agents that follow you throughout your day, including the moments away from a keyboard.

 MCPs: Giving Agents Superpowers